Treating The Epidemic That Is Crippling Your Marketing Efforts

 Feel the Burn, Get the Glow

-Correcting this condition is not about modern “miracle” cures.
+Correcting this condition of Crippling Your Marketing Efforts is not about modern “miracle” cures.
 What it really requires is some good old-fashioned, unsexy hard work: thorough research, careful analysis, and critical self-reflection.
 It takes time, energy, and deep management buy-in.
 And yet, the results are so worth it.
 In fact, we find that the results of this exercise are among those about which our clients get most excited.

 Reviewing honest feedback from your past and present customers, partners, and resellers; seeing exactly how your competitors are attempting to position themselves (or failing to do so); hearing directly from key players within the company about the company’s identity and vision for itself – these are very often fascinating discoveries.
 Reaffirming in some ways, eye-opening in others.